qcod/laravel-gamify/README.md

 $ composer require qcod/laravel-gamify
 ```

-**2** - If you are installing on Laravel 5.4 or lower you will be needed to manually register Service Provider by adding it in `config/app.php` providers array.
+**2** - If you are installing on Laravel 5.4 or lower you will be needed to manually register Service Provider by adding it in `config/app.php` providers array....

 ```php
 'providers' => [